codelzz/WirelessDT/README.md

 Besides the above settings, we open-source our project and provide total freedom for other researchers or developers to customize their virtual environment with UE Editor.

-## Extra Setup for DEMO reproduction.
+## Extra Setup for DEMO Reproduction.

 The physical twin hardware and the localization application are required to reproduce the demo.